Germany's Merkel seen shaking again in Berlin | DW | 27.06.2019

 Germany is currently in the grips of a heat wave that has seen scorching temperatures across the country, although the weather cooled off last night in Berlin.

-A similar case occurred in June 2017 during a visit to Mexico, where Merkel's legs shook while she was being received with military honors, likely due in part to the humidity and the high altitude in Mexico City.
+A similar case occurred in June 2017 during a visit to Mexico, where Merkel's legs shook while she was being received with military honors, likely due in part to the high altitude in Mexico City.

 Later on Thursday, Merkel will fly to Japan for the G20 meeting before heading to Brussels for tense talks about the future leader of the European Commission.